 What surprised you most when you got over that initial hurdle?

-We all find in life when we start to seek improvement we get over that initial hurtle and they there is something we didn’t expect.
-In our subject matter as a podcaster we generally know there is the thing people think is the solution and the thing newbies actually need to do.
-In photography everyone initially thinks a new camera will make them better, but when they get one they find out understanding lighting is really key.
+We all find in life when we start to seek improvement we get over that initial hurdle and they there is something we didn’t expect.
+In our subject matter as a podcaster, we generally know there is the thing people think is the solution and the thing newbies actually need to do.
+In photography, everyone initially thinks a new camera will make them better, but when they get one they find out understanding lighting is really key.
 This question gets you to the next level of understanding.

 Who helped you along the way?

 In the Hero’s Journey, there is always a guide.
 Someone who tells you what you need to do to progress.
 Luke Skywalker’s Ben Kenobi.
 Who was that person for your guest?

 What was your plan to overcome your struggles?

 Once they encounter their problem, get some advice, what do they plan to do to make it work.